-London is the capital of England or Paris is the capital of France.
+For disjunctions, consider "London is the capital of England or Paris is the capital of France."
 Is this true?
-There's going to be disagreement.
 Some say it isn't, because "London is the capital of England" and "Paris is the capital of France" are both true.
 Others say the compound is true.
 The question is whether an "or" claim can be true if both parts are true.

-It turns out to be simplest to use \vee to formalize "or" in the inclusive sense: One or the other or both parts are true.
-Later we'll see how to formalize "or" in the exclusive sense: One or the other but not both parts are true.
+It turns out to be simplest to use v to formalize "or" in the inclusive sense: one or the other or both parts are true.
+Later we'll see how to formalize "or" in the exclusive sense: one or the other but not both parts are true.

-А B A v B Λ disjunction (y claim) is follow
+A В A v B

-Т Т Т if both parts are false.
-Otherwise
+Т Т Т

-Т F Т it is true.
+Т F Т

 F Т Т

 F F F